MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcvisualmanagerwindows7-class.md

 ### Parameters
  [in] *pEdit*
  A pointer to the edit control.
-This value cannot be `NULL`.
+This value cannot be NULL.

  [out] *bIsHighlighted*
  Returns whether the ribbon box is highlighted.

  [out] *bIsPaneHighlighted*
- Returns `TRUE` if the ribbon panel that contains *pEdit* is highlighted.
+ Returns TRUE if the ribbon panel that contains *pEdit* is highlighted.

  [out] *bIsDisabled*
  Returns whether *pEdit* is disabled.